blockcoders/ink-substrate-explorer-api/README.md

 Runs the service in the development mode.
 The service will reload if you make edits.

-**Note**: A postgresDB up and running and a valid connection to a substrate node are required.
+**Note**: A Mongo DB up and running and a valid connection to a substrate node are required.

 ## **Starting the project (PROD)**

-To start the backend service, DB and pgAdmin containers run the following command:
+To start the backend service, Mongo DB and Mongo Express containers run the following command:

 ```sh
 docker-compose up -d
 ```

-**Note**: A postgresDB up and running and a valid connection to a substrate node are required.
+**Note**: A Mongo DB up and running and a valid connection to a substrate node are required.
 Optionally comment the backend service in the docker-compose file if you want to run the image locally.

 ## Running the Back-end service Docker image